frederic-perez/AmE-dictionary/data/dictionary.md

 __nibbed__ _adj_ (used of pens) Having a writing point or nib especially of a certain kind. _A broad-nibbed pen._
 __nibble<sup>1</sup>__ _n_ (nibbles) :three::hammer:
 __nibble<sup>2</sup>__ _v_ (nibbling, nibbled) :seven::hammer:
+__nice and (something)__ _idiom_ Very something.
+Used to emphasize how nice something is because of the particular quality named after "and." _I love your new house!
+It's nice and bright inside!_
 __nice and easy__ _informal_ In a way that is slow, careful, gentle, or easy. _The pilot brought the plane down nice and easy._ _She hit the ball nice and easy._
 __nicety__ _n_
 __niche__ _n_ :three::hammer: